incirLabs/react-ethooks/docs/docs/hooks/useAccount.md

-Returns the address of the currently connected account
+Returns the address of the currently connected account as string.

 ```jsx
 import {useAccount} from '@incirlabs/react-ethooks';